boraelci/review-master/README.md

 ### `npm start`

-Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Start in developer mode

 ### `npm test`

 Run the test suite and show coverage information.
-A report is generated at [`./coverage/lcov-report/index.html`](./coverage/lcov-report/index.html)
+A report is generated at `./coverage/lcov-report/index.html`

 ### `npm run lint`